On isogenies among certain abelian surfaces: Plane bielliptic curves

 \end{lemma} \begin{proof} By a change of coordinates we can assume that the $K$-rational point is given by $[u,v,W]=[0:1:\alpha]$, that is, $c_0=\alpha^2$.
 Using the transformation

 followed by the transformation

 proves the lemma. \end{proof} \begin{remark} The elliptic curve~(\ref{eqn:quotientEC0}) remains well defined, independently of the existence of a $K$-rational point.
-However, in general there is only an isomorphism $\operatorname{Jac}(\mathcal{D}/\langle \tau \rangle) \cong \mathcal{E}$.
+However, in general there is only an isomorphism

 The existence of a $K$-rational point is required for an isomorphism $\mathcal{D}/\langle \tau \rangle \cong \mathcal{E}$.
 The Jacobian was first found by Hermite as the determinant of a symmetric matrix that defines a conic bundle which degenerates over $\mathcal{E}$; see \cite{MR2004218}. \end{remark} The following lemma is easily verified: \begin{lemma} The elliptic curve $\mathcal{E}$ with full $K$-rational two-torsion given by

 with $[\xi:\eta:\rho] \in \mathbb{P}^2$, is isomorphic to the genus-one curve

 where $[u:v:W] \in \mathbb{P}(1,1,2)$.
 An isomorphism $\varphi: \mathcal{E}\overset{\cong}{\longrightarrow} \mathcal{Q}$ is given by